How to Clean Antique Jewellery

 How to clean antique jewellery

-Pieces of antique jewellery – from any era – should be cleaned often to keep them looking its best.
+Pieces of antique jewellery – from any jewellery eras – should be cleaned often to keep them looking their best.
 Harder stones like sapphires, diamonds and rubies can be cleaned at home but softer stones like pearls should be cleaned professionally as they can easily be damaged by chemicals or even water.

 If you’re not sure whether you should be cleaning your antique jewellery yourself, seek expert advice or just visit a professional.
 It’s better to be safe than sorry.

-The chemical composition of different metal varies, so the effect of certain solutions on gold, versus silver or platinum, for instance, will be different too.
-Every cleaning solution should be carefully considered and researched.
+The chemical composition of different metals varies, so the effect of certain solutions on gold, versus silver or platinum, for instance, will be different too.
+Every cleaning solution should be carefully considered and researched, especially when cleaning classic engagement rings.
 Do not try out a new cleaning solution idea on a whim – if you do, you risk destroying your antique jewellery.
 If you choose to go with a professional cleaning solution, check the instructions and research reviews of the brand.

 In most cases, if there are no gemstones on the piece, gentle dishwashing soap and water can be used to clean it.
 Diamonds, sapphires and rubies can take heat and be cleaned using more powerful solutions – but as a rule of thumb, leave this to the experts.